Read on for cybersecurity tips from James Bond’s No Time To Die movie. I just finished binging it …

 Following the excitement of James Bond fans upon the release of No Time to Die, many cybersecurity issues have been raised, both from the movie and the activities of cyber hackers.

-We can argue that these security loopholes are deliberate to ensure the continuity of the movie, or that they are oversights from the scriptwriters.
-Anyone it is, there is a lesson to be learnt from it to help you better protect your data.
+We can argue that these security loopholes are deliberate to ensure the continuity of the movie, or that they are oversights on the part of the scriptwriters.
+Anyone can learn from it; there is a lesson to be learned that will help you better protect your data.Â

 READ ALSO: Best VPN For 2022 [Tested, Reviewed & Ranked]